Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m2.md

 ### New and changed features

 - Added feature of App control with URI scheme.
-  - Supports feature, which is similar to android chrome intent.
+  - Similar to android chrome intent.
-  - Tizen native app implicit or explicit launch using [app-control:// ].
+  - Launches Tizen native app implicitly or explicitly using [app-control:// ].
-  - Supports fallback url.
+  - Supports fallback URL.
 - Implemented alternative TBM back-end for web page rendering.
   - By setting chromium-efl’s layout, the result can be rendered to memory surface.
   - Using the path, WebView can be merged with given UI framework.